samlist21/Dewey/README.md

 ## Dewey Day July 8, 2017 Ken Samuelson and John W.
 - Installed LSM303 board
-- created a comppass.h file to hold all Compass and acceleration funcitons. needed to put the header files in MotorRun.ino.
+- created a compass.h file to hold all Compass and acceleration functions.
+Needed to put the header files in MotorRun.ino.
 Not sure why.
 - Added delay(2000); as first line in startup() function
 - Tested the heading and acceleration functions, printout, and update.
 They seem to be working.
 - Began commenting the Drive.h file, DriveFWD for updates that could use compass functions.

 ## Dewey Day July 3, 2017 Ken Samuelson
-- minor fixes to get python updates (image) working on robot.
+- Minor fixes to get python updates (image) working on robot.
 - Updated sendSerialDewey.py to use both python (2) and python3.
 Any Dewey Testing always needs to include both python and python3
 - Continue to update and fix README.md
-- Noticed some stray carrige returns and formatting problems coming back from arduino Added to the task list.
+- Noticed some stray carriage returns and formatting problems coming back from arduino Added to the task list.
 - Got GLCD working inside the dewey program
 - GLCD FFL Logo pops up first on program run.